 - Other key stakeholders (e.g. NGOs, government, business organizations) who can help your team develop, implement, or institutionalize changes to your STEM teacher preparation programs.

 IN ADDITION each team must meet the following criteria:

 - Team leads must register by 5 pm Pacific time May 15; all other team members must register by June 4.

 - Teams must meet (in person or virtually) for at least an hour between May 15 and June 4 to complete a preliminary Wicked Problems assignment.
-The assignment will be sent to team leads by May 15.

 - At least 4 team members must fully participate in both days of the conference.